cosmos/cosmos-sdk/docs/rfc/rfc-002-zero-copy-encoding.md

 * `enum`s are encoded as 1 byte and values *MUST* be in the range of `0` to `255`.
 * all scalars declared as `optional` are prefixed with 1 additional byte whose value is `0` or `1` to indicate presence

+All multibyte integers are encoded as little-endian which is by far the most common native byte order for modern CPUs.
+Signed integers always use two's complement encoding.

 #### Message Encoding

 By default, messages field are encoded inline as structs.
 Meaning that if a message struct takes 8 bytes then its inline